dortania/OpenCore-Install-Guide/ktext.md

+# Gathering files

+This section is for gathering miscellaneous files for booting macOS, we do expect you to know your hardware well before starting and hopefully made a hackintosh before as we won't be deep diving in here.

+> What's the best way to figure out if my hardware is supported?

+See the [supported hardware section](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extras/hardware.md) for some better insight into what macOS requires to boot, hardware support between Clover and OpenCore are quite similar.

 # Firmware Drivers

 These are the drivers used for OpenCore, for the majority of systems you only need 3 .efi drivers to get up and running: